Sheba Doctors to the Rescue in Mozambique

 In March 2019, Mozambique was hit by Cyclone Idai – one of the most destructive southern hemisphere cyclones of the last 100 years.
-Cyclone Idai caused catastrophic damage and a severe humanitarian crisis, displacing 1,850,000 people with over 600 killed, 1,600 injured, and 2,000 missing.
+Cyclone Idai caused catastrophic damage and a severe humanitarian crisis, displacing 1,850,000 people from Mozambique with over 600 killed, 1,600 injured, and 2,000 missing.

 In the wake of the disaster, Sheba’s Humanitarian and Disaster Response Center (HDRC) reacted quickly, dispatching a joint medical and surgical team led by its Director, Prof. Elhanan Bar-On, within 48 hours.
 The team consisted of physicians, nurses as well as members of ISRA-AID, Israel’s largest humanitarian NGO, which contributed psychosocial support and water treatment experts.